 - Do not overbake!
 Keep an eye on your cake and make sure and do the toothpick test.

 - Be sure and cream the butter and sugar until very light and fluffy.
 This is where much of the rise of your cake comes from so you want to be sure you do it properly.

-- In order to avoid the cakes from continuing to bake and steam, let them cool outside of the loaf pans or bundt pans for most of the time.
-We’ve given you directions for how to cool your cakes whether you use loaf pans or a bundt pan.
+- To avoid the cakes from continuing to bake and steam, let them cool outside of the loaf pans or bundt pans for most of the time.
+We’ve given you directions for how to cool your cakes, whether you use loaf pans or a bundt pan.